jrfnl/clearPHP/_annexes/05-contributing.md

 To propose a new rule or a fix:

-- fork this repository, create a branch, checkout that branch, add the rule in a `proposition` branch, push the branch to Github, and send a pull request.
+- Fork this repository, create a branch, checkout that branch, add the rule in a `proposition` branch, push the branch to Github, and send a pull request.
 - Join us on the [mailing-list].